odradev/casper-contract-schema/README.md

 There are two kinds of types:
 - `struct` - Represents a struct kind of data with a list of named fields.
 - `enum` - Represents an enum type with a list of named variants.
+There three modes when defining variants:
+    - `single unnnamed field` - variant with a single unnamed field is encoded as is,
+    - `multiple unnamed fields` - variant with multiple unnamed fields are packed into a tuple,
+    - `named fields` - variant with named fields are encoded as a struct.

+See [dns_schema.json] for all the examples.

 > Casper 2.0 no longer plans to use the CLType format.
 Yet it should be still
 > used here because CLType is implementend already in all SDKs.
 For 2.0 we might